 Profit sharing is an important dimension of the Company's remuneration policy.
-This system links the Company's performance to the effective contribution of some employees.
-The existing remuneration policy incorporates commissions and variable remuneration that are associated with some employees' performance in both financial and non-financial aspects.
+This system links the Company's performance to the effective contribution of each employee.
+The existing remuneration policy incorporates commissions and variable remuneration, accounting for 70% and 30% respectively, that are associated with employees' performance in both financial and non-financial aspects.